 Creating pattern and routine is incredibly important for establishing regular use of the potty during potty training.

-He had a lot of back and forth progress and setbacks.
-We even tried naked potty training for the hours where we were home playing and he had no accidents.
-But as soon as that diaper went back on, he regressed.
-And, at the time, underwear didn’t prevent him from peeing himself either.
+At that point, we even tried naked potty training for the hours where we were home playing and he had no accidents.
+But as soon as that diaper went back on for naps, he regressed.
+And, at the time, underwear didn’t prevent him from peeing himself either- which is the usual solution to regression.

 It started to feel behavioral and intentional, which became very stressful.
-So, instead of progressing quickly, this went on for months and I felt like a complete failure.
+So, instead of progressing quickly like it should have, this went on for months and I felt like a complete failure.

 Poop is scary for a toddler.
 I get it, but I was exhausted by the process and getting impatient.